relab/optilog_artifacts/overhead/README.md

 This directory contains the necessary artifacts to conduct the OptiLog overhead experiments as presented in Figure 13.
 The experiments are organized into four variants, each enabling a specific set of OptiLog sensors.
-We used Ubuntu 22.04 as the operating system on the nodes in the Cluster.
+We used Ubuntu 22.04 as the operating system on the nodes in the cluster.

 #### Prerequisites

-Before proceeding, ensure that you have completed all setup steps outlined in `fig10_config/README.md`.
+Before proceeding, ensure that you have completed all setup steps outlined in [`fig10_config/README.md`](../fig10_config/README.md).
 This includes installing dependencies, configuring your environment, and preparing the required input files.
 Update the TOML configuration files by replacing occurrences of `bbchain` with the actual node hostnames in your cluster.